UPDATED AUGUST 2025

 7-years old | Corinna, Maine

-Hunter Bragg, 7-years old, was brutally killed by a pit bull while visiting his father.
-The attack occurred at the home of Gary Merchant Jr. at 207 Moody's Mill Road in Corinna.
+Hunter Bragg, 7-years old, was killed by a pit bull while visiting his father.
+The attack occurred at the home of Gary Merchant Jr. in the 200 block of Moody's Mill Road in Corinna.
 Hunter's father, Jason Bragg, was living in a camper on the Merchant property.
-When Penobscot County first responders arrived on scene, Hunter was already dead.
-Hunter was playing in the yard with two other children when the pit bull fatally attacked his throat and face.
-The medical examiner's report said Hunter died of "blunt and sharp force injuries of [his] head and neck."
+At 5:13 pm, Penobscot County sheriff’s deputies responded to a report of a dog attack.
+When they arrived, Hunter was already dead.
+Hunter had been playing in the yard with two other children when the pit bull attacked his throat and face.
+The medical examiner's report said Hunter died of "blunt and sharp force injuries of head and neck."
 There were eight dogs living on the property at the time of the attack.
-The 1.5-year old male pit bull, named Koda, previously belonged to the daughter of Merchant's wife since a puppy.
-She returned the dog to the Merchants in early 2016 after it attacked another dog in her home multiple times, according to the bite report filed by animal control officer Charles Gould after Hunter's death.
-As of August 26, 2016, no additional information has been released. [source citations]
+The culprit, a 1.5-year old male pit bull, named "Koda," -- described as a "brindle with a white face" -- previously belonged to the daughter of Merchant's wife since it was a puppy.
+She returned the dog to the Merchants in early 2016 after it attacked another dog in her home multiple times, according to the animal bite report filed after Hunter's death.
+Merchant had the dog euthanized. [source citations]

 Date of death: June 4, 2016 Chained: Yes